FabG/ml-engineer-interview/questions/system-design.md

 #### What are the `ACID` properties?

+In database systems, ACID (Atomicity, Consistency, Isolation, Durability) refers to a standard set of properties that guarantee database transactions are processed reliably.

+ACID is especially concerned with how a database recovers from any failure that might occur while processing a transaction.

+An ACID-compliant DBMS ensures that the data in the database remains accurate and consistent despite any such failures.

+ACID Definition
+- Atomicity: it means that you guarantee that either all of the transaction succeeds or none of it does.
+You don’t get part of it succeeding and part of it not.
+If one part of the transaction fails, the whole transaction fails.
+With atomicity, it’s either “all or nothing”.

+- Consistency: this ensures that you guarantee that all data will be consistent.
+All data will be valid according to all defined rules, including any constraints, cascades, and triggers that have been applied on the database.

+- Isolation: Guarantees that all transactions will occur in isolation.
+No transaction will be affected by any other transaction.
+So a transaction cannot read data from any other transaction that has not yet completed.

+- Durability: means that, once a transaction is committed, it will remain in the system – even if there’s a system crash immediately following the transaction.
+Any changes from the transaction must be stored permanently.
+If the system tells the user that the transaction has succeeded, the transaction must have, in fact, succeeded.

+**When is ACID Needed?**
+The ACID properties are designed as principles of transaction-oriented database recovery.

+So ACID provides the principles that database transactions should adhere to, to ensure that data doesn’t become corrupt as a result of a failure of some sort.

+A transaction is a single logical operation that may consist of one or many steps.
+For example, transferring money between bank accounts (i.e. debiting one account and crediting the other) is a transaction.

+If a transaction like this fails halfway through, it could have major consequences.
+Money could be debited from the first account but not credited to the other account.

+This is where the ACID principles should apply.

+According to the ACID definition, a database is consistent if and only if it contains the results of successful transactions.
+Any database that is ACID-compliant will ensure that only successful transactions are processed.
+If a failure occurs before a transaction completes, no data will be changed.

+So ACID-compliant DBMSs provide organisations with the confidence that their database will maintain data integrity, even if some type of failure occurs while transactions are in the middle of being processed.

 #### Do No SQL DB support ACID properties?
  NoSQL data stores do not support ACID properties in favor of scalability and performance.

 #### What is the difference between SQL and NoSQL?
+Relational databases are structured and have predefined schemas like phone books that store phone numbers and addresses.
+Non-relational databases are unstructured, distributed, and have a dynamic schema like file folders that hold everything from a person’s address and phone number to their Facebook ‘likes’ and online shopping preferences.
+ - SQL: Relational databases store data in rows and columns.
+Each row contains all the information about one entity and each column contains all the separate data points.
+Some of the most popular relational databases are MySQL, Oracle, MS SQL Server, SQLite, Postgres, and MariaDB.

+ - NoSQL: Following are the most common types of NoSQL:
+  - Key-Value Stores: Data is stored in an array of key-value pairs.
+The ‘key’ is an attribute name which is linked to a ‘value’.
+Well-known key-value stores include Redis, Voldemort, and Dynamo.
+  - Document Databases: In these databases, data is stored in documents (instead of rows and columns in a table) and these documents are grouped together in collections.
+Each document can have an entirely different structure.
+Document databases include the CouchDB and MongoDB.
+  - Wide-Column Databases: Instead of ‘tables,’ in columnar databases we have column families, which are containers for rows.
+Unlike relational databases, we don’t need to know all the columns up front and each row doesn’t have to have the same number of columns.
+Columnar databases are best suited for analyzing large datasets - big names include Cassandra and HBase.
+  - Graph Databases: These databases are used to store data whose relations are best represented in a graph.
+Data is saved in graph structures with nodes (entities), properties (information about the entities), and lines (connections between the entities).
+Examples of graph database include Neo4J and InfiniteGraph.

+#### When would you use SQL vs NoSQL?
+**Reasons to use SQL database #**
+Here are a few reasons to choose a SQL database:

+- We need to ensure ACID compliance.
+ACID compliance reduces anomalies and protects the integrity of your database by prescribing exactly how transactions interact with the database.
+Generally, NoSQL databases sacrifice ACID compliance for scalability and processing speed, but for many e-commerce and financial applications, an ACID-compliant database remains the preferred option.
+- Your data is structured and unchanging.
+If your business is not experiencing massive growth that would require more servers and if you’re only working with data that is consistent, then there may be no reason to use a system designed to support a variety of data types and high traffic volume.

+**Reasons to use NoSQL database #**
+When all the other components of our application are fast and seamless, NoSQL databases prevent data from being the bottleneck.
+Big data is contributing to a large success for NoSQL databases, mainly because it handles data differently than the traditional relational databases.
+A few popular examples of NoSQL databases are MongoDB, CouchDB, Cassandra, and HBase.

+- Storing large volumes of data that often have little to no structure.
+A NoSQL database sets no limits on the types of data we can store together and allows us to add new types as the need changes.
+With document-based databases, you can store data in one place without having to define what “types” of data those are in advance.
+- Making the most of cloud computing and storage.
+Cloud-based storage is an excellent cost-saving solution but requires data to be easily spread across multiple servers to scale up.
+Using commodity (affordable, smaller) hardware on-site or in the cloud saves you the hassle of additional software and NoSQL databases like Cassandra are designed to be scaled across multiple data centers out of the box, without a lot of headaches.
+- Rapid development.
+NoSQL is extremely useful for rapid development as it doesn’t need to be prepped ahead of time.
+If you’re working on quick iterations of your system which require making frequent updates to the data structure without a lot of downtime between versions, a relational database will slow you down.

 #### What are `Wide Column Stores`?
 `Wide column stores`, also called extensible record stores, store data in records with an ability to hold very large numbers of dynamic columns.